mumoshu/node-detacher/README.md

 - ELBs managed by `type: LoadBalancer` services
 - `NodePort` and provisions ELBs outside of Kubernetes with e.g. Terraform or CloudFormation

-In this case, `node-detacher` avoids downtime after the EC2 instance is terminated and before ELB(s) finally stops sending traffic.
+In this case, `node-detacher` avoids short(but depends on the situation as AWS is eventual consistent :) ) downtime after the EC2 instance is terminated and before ELB(s) finally stops sending traffic.

 It is even more useful when you run any TCP server as DaemonSet behind services whose `externalTrafficPolicy` is set to `Local`.
 In this case, `node-detacher` avoids downtime after all the daemonset pods on the node terminated and before ELB(s) finally stops sending traffic to the node.